Single Tooth Implant Temecula, Murrieta

 Are you ready to replace your missing tooth and restore your smile?

-Call Temecula Facial Oral Surgery Phone Number 951-302-9100 with questions or request your online consultation.
+Call Temecula Facial Oral Surgery Phone Number 951-302-9100 with questions or request your FREE implant consultation.

 Dental Implants for a Single Non-Restorable Tooth